Privacy and permissions in CRM: how to build a policy

 Security

-And finally, the security of your system is all about protecting your system as a whole from outside sources.
-This blog isn’t really going to discuss this element, but worth noting that there is the other kind of protection going on.
+Finally, system security is all about protecting your system as a whole from outside sources.
+This blog isn’t really going to discuss this element, but it’s worth noting that there is also the other kind of protection going on.

 Building your policy